Vietnam

 Trade and investment

-On 1 November 2021, Australia and Vietnam launched the Australia-Vietnam Enhanced Economic Engagement Strategy (the Strategy), which supports our two countries’ joint ambition of becoming top ten trading partners and doubling two-way investment.
-The Strategy presents a holistic picture of the enormous potential that exists in our economic relationship, and sets out a roadmap to reach that potential.
+Our bilateral trading relationship with Vietnam is one of Australia's fastest growing in recent years.
+Australia and Vietnam held their first Trade Ministers' Dialogue, on 5 March 2024, providing a platform to enhance the trade and investment relationship between our countries.
+On 1 November 2021, Australia and Vietnam launched the Australia-Vietnam Enhanced Economic Engagement Strategy (the Strategy), which supports our joint ambition of becoming top ten trading partners and doubling two-way investment.
+The Strategy presents a holistic picture of the enormous potential that exists in our economic relationship and sets out a roadmap to reach that potential.
 Close consultation with industry, research institutions and government in both countries informed the development of the Strategy.
-It is the first economic strategy Australia has developed in partnership with another country.
+It was the first economic strategy Australia has developed in partnership with another country.
+The annual Economic Partnership Meeting is the ministerial-level dialogue responsible for overseeing implementation of the Strategy.
+The 4th Australia-Vietnam Economic Partnership Meeting [DOCX 124 KB] was held on 17 October 2024.

 Vietnam has one of the fastest growing economies in the region, driven by export-oriented manufacturing, foreign direct investment and increasingly strong domestic demand.
-While the COVID-19 pandemic has slowed economic expansion in Vietnam, the World Bank predicts 5.5 per cent GDP growth for Vietnam in 2022.
-Vietnam is committed to global economic integration and trade liberalisation through participation in APEC (which it hosted in 2017), ASEAN, the World Trade Organization and a growing network of free trade agreements, including the Agreement Establishing the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA), the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and the Regional Comprehensive Economic Partnership Agreement (RCEP).
+Vietnam is committed to global economic integration and trade liberalisation through participation in APEC (which it hosted in 2017), ASEAN, the World Trade Organization and a growing network of free trade agreements, including the Agreement Establishing the ASEAN-Australia-New Zealand Free Trade Area (AANZFTA), the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP), the Regional Comprehensive Economic Partnership Agreement (RCEP).
+Australia and Vietnam are also working together through the Indo-Pacific Economic Framework (IPEF).
 Vietnam is a member of the Cairns Group of agricultural exporting countries.

-Vietnam’s strong economic growth, a shift towards a more market-based economy, and expanding middle-class have increased demand for imported goods.
+Vietnam's strong economic growth, a shift towards increasing trade openness, and expanding middle-class have increased demand for imported goods.
 This creates significant opportunities for Australian exporters of energy, dairy, meat, consumer goods, wheat and grains, cotton and wool, machinery, and professional services.

 The same trends have increased Vietnam’s demand for education and training services.
 The need for training in areas such as English language, business and management, and information technology remains high, especially in the major urban centres.

-Australian companies are well-received in Vietnam.
 Australian education, agriculture and food exports all have a strong reputation in Vietnam.
-More broadly, Australia is regarded as a modern, technologically advanced, and friendly country located within Vietnam’s immediate sphere of interest.
-Long-term trade and investment opportunities should increase in line with Vietnam’s progress in implementing its trade commitments and administrative reform program.
+Australia is regarded as a modern, technologically advanced, and friendly country.
+Long-term trade and investment opportunities should increase in line with Vietnam's progress in implementing its trade commitments and administrative reform program.

 For more information on specific export opportunities in Vietnam, or more information on export assistance, visit the Austrade website.